DrewDahlman/Leglights/readme.md

 ## Leglights
-A simple tessel bot that controls the lights in Legwork cause turning on lights is hard and robots are cool.
+A simple app to control the lights in the office.

-## Things you need

 ## Setup
+1. Have Node installed
+2. Have MongoDB installed

+## Running
+- cd into project directory
+- run `npm install`
+- run `mongod --dbpath data/`
+- in another terminal window run `npm start`